 On March 12, 2021, Scilex Pharma and Sorrento (the "Plaintiffs") filed an action (the "Former Employee Action") in the Delaware Court of Chancery against the former President of Scilex Pharma, Anthony Mack, and Virpax Pharmaceuticals, Inc. ("Virpax", and together with Mr. Mack, the "Defendants"), a company founded and then headed by Mr. Mack, alleging, among other things, breach by Mr. Mack of a restrictive covenant agreement with Sorrento related to his sale of his Scilex Pharma stock to Sorrento, tortious interference with that agreement by Virpax, breach of Mr. Mack's fiduciary duties to Scilex Pharma, aiding and abetting of that breach by Virpax, and misappropriation of Scilex Pharma's trade secrets by Mr. Mack and Virpax.
 Such lawsuit sought, among other relief, damages and various forms of injunctive relief.
 The case was tried from September 12, 2022 to September 14, 2022.
 On September 1, 2023, the court found in favor of the Plaintiffs on all but three counts deemed to have been waived.
 In its 95-page opinion, the court instructed the parties to submit supplemental briefing on the appropriate remedy to implement its rulings.
 On October 18, 2023, the Plaintiffs submitted a supplemental brief on remedies.
 On November 29, 2023, Defendants submitted a supplemental brief on remedies.
 On December 21, 2023, the Plaintiffs submitted a supplemental reply brief on remedies.
 On February 26, 2024, the Company and Virpax entered into a term sheet regarding a mutual release and settlement agreement, pursuant to which the parties have agreed to resolve the ongoing disputes.
-On February 29, 2024, the Company and Virpax entered into a definitive settlement agreement, which provides for, among other things, that Virpax would be obligated to make the following payments to the Company to settle the Former Employee Action: (i) \$3.5 million (the "Initial Payment") by two business days after the Effective Date (as defined therein), which payment has been made; (ii) \$2.5 million by July 1, 2024 which payment has been made on July 8, 2024; and (iii) to the extent any of the following drug candidates are ever sold, royalty payments of (a) 6% of annual Net Sales (as defined therein) of Epoladerm, (b) 6% of annual Net Sales of Probudur and (c) 6% of annual Net Sales of Envelta during the Royalty Term (as defined therein).
+On February 29, 2024, the Company and Virpax entered into a definitive settlement agreement, which provides for, among other things, that Virpax would be obligated to make the following payments to the Company to settle the Former Employee Action: (i) \$3.5 million (the "Initial Payment") by two business days after the Effective Date (as defined therein), which payment has been made; (ii) \$2.5 million by July 1, 2024 and (iii) to the extent any of the following drug candidates are ever sold, royalty payments of (a) 6% of annual Net Sales (as defined therein) of Epoladerm, (b) 6% of annual Net Sales of Probudur and (c) 6% of annual Net Sales of Envelta during the Royalty Term (as defined therein).
 The Company and Virpax provided mutual releases of all claims that existed as of the Effective Date, whether known or unknown, arising from any allegations set forth in the Former Employee Action.
-Plaintiffs' release relates to claims against Virpax only, which does not affect its claims against Mr. Mack.
-Plaintiffs have not released Mr. Mack, and litigation against him remains ongoing.
+Plaintiffs' release relates to claims against Virpax only, which does not affect its claims against Mr. Mack, Plaintiffs have not released Mr. Mack, and litigation against him remains ongoing.

-As of June 30, 2024, the Company fully reserved the \$2.5 million receivable to be paid by Virpax by July 1, 2024, as the collectability of this receivable was deemed uncertain.
-The Company received the full payment of \$2.5 million on July 8, 2024.
+As of March 31, 2024, the Company fully reserved the \$2.5 million receivable to be paid by Virpax by July 1, 2024, as the collectability of this receivable was deemed uncertain.